Akhilesh1712/Mern-Twitter-With-Post-Recommendation/README.md

      ### NOTE 1 : The frontend development server will start on http://localhost:3000.

      ### NOTE 2 : I have uses the [Cloudinary](https://cloudinary.com/) for images so you also have to create profile there.
+And for databases uses Mongodb [MongoDB](https://www.mongodb.com/).